Best Of17 min read

 Protonvpn

-ProtonVPN comes from the same Swiss team behind ProtonMail, and that pedigree matters.
-Switzerland sits outside EU and US jurisdiction, operates under some of the world's strongest privacy laws, and Proton as a company has consistently chosen user privacy over government compliance requests.
-The VPN is fully open-source, independently audited, and has a free tier that's genuinely usable — which is rare enough in this space that it's worth emphasizing.
+ProtonVPN comes from the same Swiss company behind ProtonMail, and that background matters.
+Switzerland sits outside EU and US jurisdiction, and operates under some of the world's strongest privacy laws.
+Proton has consistently chosen user privacy over government demands.
+The VPN is fully open-source, independently audited, and has a free tier that actually works — which is rare in this space.

-What makes ProtonVPN special is that it doesn't make you choose between privacy and polish.
-The apps are beautiful.
+What sets ProtonVPN apart is that it doesn't force you to choose between privacy and a smooth experience.
+The apps look nice.
 Streaming works.
-The free tier is real — not crippled into uselessness with 200MB daily limits like some competitors.
-(I'm looking at you, certain unnamed "free" VPNs that give you just enough data to get frustrated.)
+The free tier is real — not some crippled version with 200MB daily limits designed to frustrate you into upgrading.

 Key Features: